effozen/eslint-plugin-fsd-lint/README.md

 <br/>

 ### 2️⃣ fsd/no-relative-imports
-Disallows relative imports and enforces alias usage.
+Disallows relative imports and enforces alias usage.<br/>
-✅ Allowed: Using project-defined aliases
+✅ Allowed: Using project-defined aliases<br/>
-❌ Not Allowed: Using ../ or ./
+❌ Not Allowed: Using ../ or ./<br/>

 ```javascript
 // ❌ Incorrect (relative import)